 - Hormonal Imbalances – higher levels of DHT, stress hormones like cortisol, and estrogen in men.

 - Bacteria – both on top of the skin, as well as gut bacteria.

 - Blocked pores from poor skin hygiene

 However, the bottom line cause of acne is inflammation.
 All of these factors directly or indirectly cause inflammation.

 So, you MUST control inflammation.
-I’ve got more information about the best ways of reducing inflammation below.
+I’ve got more information about the best ways of supporting healthy inflammatory response below.